SanjanaChoudhury1508/SuperW/README.md

 ## Project Overview

-Women's health involves many different aspects such as physical health, mental well-being, reproductive health, safety, and community support.
+Women's health involves many different aspects such as physical health, mental well-being, reproductive health, and safety.
 This project aims to bring these tools together in a **single personalized wellness platform**.

 The platform allows users to:

-* Select their **life stage**
 * Choose **wellness interests**
 * Access a **customized dashboard**
 * Use multiple **health tracking modules**